SupraSummus/ipfs-api-mount/README.md

 How to use
 ----------

-Install deps in a virtualenv (or systemwide) and then
+Install package in a virtualenv (or systemwide) and then

     mkdir a_dir
-    ./ipfs_api_mount.py --background QmXKqqUymTQpEM89M15G23wot8g7n1qVYQQ6vVCpEofYSe a_dir
+    ipfs-api-mount --background QmXKqqUymTQpEM89M15G23wot8g7n1qVYQQ6vVCpEofYSe a_dir
     ls a_dir
     # aaa  bbb